syl20bnr/spacemacs/doc/DOCUMENTATION.md

 <kbd>SPC T n</kbd>   | switch to next theme listed in `dotspacemacs-themes`.
 <kbd>SPC T h</kbd>   | select a theme using a `helm` buffer.

+**Note:**
+- You don't need to explicitly list in a layer the theme packages you are defining in `dotspacemacs-themes`, Spacemacs is smart enough to remove those packages from the list of orphans.
-**Note:** Due to the inner working of themes in Emacs, switching theme during the same session may have some weird side effects.
+- Due to the inner working of themes in Emacs, switching theme during the same session may have some weird side effects.
 Although these side effects should be pretty rare.